Official Government Website

 How do I know if I have to hire a licensed interpreter?

-An interpreter must always have a license from IBOL, unless an exemption applies.
+An interpreter must always have a license from IDOPL, unless an exemption applies.

 Do I always have to hire a signed language interpreter?